federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 The project analyses driving scenes of increasing complexity:

 1. __Simple Highway__: A sample environment used to test and fine-tune RANSAC, Euclidean Clustering, and Bounding Boxes.
-2. __City Block (static)__: A static frame of real point cloud data from Udacity's self-driving car, Carla.
+2. __City Block (static)__: A static frame of real point cloud data from Carla, Udacity's self-driving car.
 3. __City Block (streaming, linear)__: A stream of frames, of which case 2 is the initial one, depicting a linear road.
 4. __City Block (streaming, non-linear)__: Tracking a cyclist through a dynamic, highly non-linear environment (not entirely explored).